talentedgeai/hackathon-travel-buddy/docs/technical_solution.md

    - Processes results to extract relevant accommodation options.
    - Ranks and summarizes accommodation options.
 4. Recommendations are formatted and sent to user via WhatsApp/WebApp.

+### 4.5 Vector Data Processing Flow

+The Vector Data Processing Pipeline is a critical component that enables the semantic matching of user preferences with tour packages.
+It consists of two primary workflows:

+#### 4.5.1 Tour Package Data Vectorization (Batch Processing)

+1. **Data Ingestion**:
+   - Tour package data is collected from various providers and fed into the system
+   - Data is structured into standard formats for processing
+   - Metadata is extracted and normalized (locations, durations, prices, etc.)

+2. **Text Preprocessing**:
+   - Raw text descriptions are cleaned (removing HTML, special characters, etc.)
+   - Text is tokenized and normalized
+   - Language detection and translation are applied for multilingual content
+   - Named entities (locations, attractions, etc.) are identified

+3. **Feature Segmentation**:
+   - Package data is segmented into distinct attribute categories:
+     - Location information
+     - Duration and schedule details
+     - Budget and pricing information
+     - Transportation options
+     - Food and cuisine details
+     - Activities and experiences
+     - Accommodation details and special notes

+4. **Vector Generation**:
+   - Each attribute category is processed through specialized language models
+   - Multiple embedding vectors are generated for each tour package:
+     - `location_vector`: Embedding of destination information
+     - `duration_vector`: Embedding of temporal aspects
+     - `budget_vector`: Embedding of pricing information
+     - `transportation_vector`: Embedding of transport options
+     - `food_vector`: Embedding of culinary aspects
+     - `activities_vector`: Embedding of experiential elements
+     - `notes_vector`: Embedding of accommodation and additional details

+5. **Database Storage**:
+   - Tour package data and associated vector embeddings are stored in Supabase
+   - Vector indices are created and optimized for similarity search

+#### 4.5.2 User Preference Vectorization (Real-time Processing)

+1. **User Input Collection**:
+   - User preferences are captured through structured input forms in the web app
+   - Preferences are categorized into the same attribute groups as tour packages

+2. **Preprocessing**:
+   - User inputs are cleaned and normalized
+   - Default values are applied for missing preferences
+   - Input validation ensures data quality

+3. **Real-time Vector Generation**:
+   - User preferences are converted into vector embeddings using the same models as tour packages
+   - Separate vectors are created for each attribute category (location, duration, etc.)
+   - Embedding process is optimized for low-latency response

+4. **Temporary Storage**:
+   - User preference vectors are stored in the database and associated with the user's profile
+   - These vectors are used for similarity matching against tour package vectors

+5. **Vector Refreshing**:
+   - User preference vectors are refreshed when preferences are updated
+   - Historical preference vectors may be retained for personalization purposes

 ## 5. Security Considerations